USGS: Mount St. Helens could erupt within 24 hours

 Scientists said the presence of magma could indicate the potential for a more serious eruption.

-Scientists had been predicting just such a minor eruption after swarms of small earthquakes were detected and the mountain's volcanic dome shifted three inches since Monday.
+Scientists had been predicting a minor eruption after swarms of small earthquakes were detected, and the mountain's volcanic dome shifted three inches since Monday.

-In anticipation of an eruption, the mountain was closed to hikers, and the media and sightseers gathered at a visitors center five miles away.
+In anticipation of an eruption, the mountain was closed to hikers, and the media and sightseers gathered at a visitors center 5 miles away.

-That eruption killed 57 people, left deep piles of ash hundreds of miles away and caused $3 billion in damage.
+That was when an eruption blew more than 1,000 feet off the top of the mountain.
+The 1980 eruption killed 57 people, left deep piles of ash hundreds of miles away and caused $3 billion in damages.

 After that disaster, small eruptions continued at Mount St. Helens until 1986, when the volcano finally went quiet.
 Major said Friday's eruption was comparable to the minor eruptions seen during that period.